Norrona Falketind Gore-Tex Review

 Our Analysis and Test Results

-Norrøna is a Norwegian outdoor brand that remains relatively unknown among North Americans.
+Norrøna is a Norwegian outdoor brand that remains largely unfamiliar to North Americans.
 But it shouldn't be.
 They've been around since 1929 and continue to make high-quality gear that rivals the best from companies on this side of the pond.
-These cuffs are slim-fitting and long enough to cover half your hand to ensure that they stay in place no matter how you move your arms.
-This design is a favorite among our ice climbing testers but is seen as less than stylish by our more fashion-minded reviewers.
-Aside from these distinguishing cuffs, the Falketind is a high-quality hardshell that provides excellent weather protection.

-The Falketind utilizes a 3-layer Gore-Tex that proved to be fully waterproof throughout all of our tests.
-Although the only encompasses a single drawcord, it is still easy to adjust and effective at sealing bad weather out.
-This effectiveness is principally due to some reinforcing material inside the brim that provides some stiffness and directs any falling moisture away from your face.
+The Falketind utilizes 3-layer Gore-Tex Pro fabric that proved to be fully waterproof throughout all of our tests.
+Although the hood only incorporates a single drawcord, it is still easy to adjust and effective at sealing bad weather out.
+This effectiveness is principally due to some reinforcing material inside the brim that provides some stiffness and directs falling moisture away from your face.

 Mobility and Fit

 From a functionality standpoint, the Falketind offers decent mobility and fit.
 The hood fits well while looking up or down, with or without a helmet on.
-The extra-long sleeves also ensure that the wrist cuffs don't ride even with arms fully extended overhead.
+The extra-long sleeves also ensure that the wrist cuffs don't ride even when arms are fully extended overhead.
 These same sleeves, however, will probably feel less than stylish to many non-technical shoppers.
 On the other hand, the main hem is a little bit short.
-This may be fashionable around town but is definitely inconvenient if you're trying to keep the jacket tucked in to a climbing harness.
+This may be more fashionable around town but it's definitely a problem if you want the jacket to stay tucked into a climbing harness.

 Venting and Breathability

 To shed excess heat and humidity, this jacket has a pair of underarm vents.
 When fully opened they're pretty effective, but the short pull tabs on the zippers make it hard to operate them with gloves on.
-The main jacket zipper is only one-way, which slightly limits your venting options.
-The Gore-Tex fabric itself feels slightly thinner than average, which seemed to enhance breathability a little without compromising durability.
+The main jacket zipper features just a one-way slide, which slightly limits your venting options.
+The Gore-Tex fabric itself feels slightly thinner than average, which seems to enhance breathability a little without sacrificing durability.

 Features and Design

 The Falketind is clearly a well-made jacket constructed from high-quality materials.
-The most glaring design flaw is the short zipper pull tabs that make opening and closing the pit zips and accessory pockets unnecessarily tricky, and especially so if you're wearing gloves or mittens.
-The waist drawcord design also caused it to lose a point because the internal spring clamps used for loosening are unmarked and positioned away from the gromet and pull cord, making them difficult to locate.
+The most glaring design flaw is the short zipper pull tabs that make opening and closing the pit zips and accessory pockets unnecessarily difficult, and especially so if you're wearing gloves or mittens.
+The waist drawcord design also caused it to lose a point because the internal spring clamps used for loosening are unmarked and positioned away from the grommet and pull cord, which makes them tricky to locate.

 This jacket presents a decent value compared to other hardshell jackets.
-Although it will still cost you several hundred dollars, its available for roughly half the price of the most expensive models.
-The Falketind also comes with a stylish fit and more supple, less noisy, fabric making it more suitable for casual occasions.
-This means you can save money by using the same jacket for technical outings and stormy days around town.
+Although it will still cost you several hundred dollars, it's available for roughly half the price of the most expensive models.
+The Falketind also comes with a stylish fit and more supple, less noisy, fabric making it more suitable for casual occasions — as long as you're ok with the extended wrist cuffs.
+This means you might be able to save money by using the same jacket for technical outings and stormy days around town.

 — Jack Cramer